ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 All SATP messages exchanged between gateways are in JSON format [RFC8259], with the relevant payloads Base64 encoded.

+## SATP Message Digital Signatures

+{: #satp-message-signatures}

+All SATP messages exchanged between gateways must be signed, using JSON Web Signatures mechanism (RFC7515).

+All gateways implementing SATP must support the ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.

+Additional signature algorithms and keying parameters may be negotiated by peer gateways.
+However, the negotiation protocol is outside the scope of this specification.

 ### Protocol version

 This refers to SATP protocol Version, encoded as "major.minor" (separated by a period symbol).